High Mountain Military Group

-The High Mountain Military Group (Groupe Militaire de Haute Montagne, GMHM) is composed of ten men.
-It represents.
-It constitutes the leading team for mountaineering and long-distance expeditions of the French Army.
+The High Mountain Military Group (Groupe Militaire de Haute Montagne, GMHM) is a specialist French Army element composed of ten men.
+It constitutes the leading team for mountaineering and long-distance expeditions conducted by the French Army.

-The mission of the group is responsible for research and experimentation in controlling extreme physical and climatic conditions.
-It also participates in training of the mountain units and represent the French mountain units abroad.
+The group is also responsible for research and experimentation for operating in extreme environmental and climatic conditions.
+It also participates in the training of other mountain units and represents these French mountain units abroad.

-They collaborate with various brands to make better equipment for the army.
+The GMHM collaborates with various brands to make better equipment for the army.

 History

 Jean-Claude Marmier, the first commander of the group.

-The French Armed Forces are pioneer in the domain of exploration and adventure, especially in mountain area.
-The captain Clerc of the 159th battalion of alpine infantry, in Briançon introduced the practice of skiing in the army in 1902 by creating the first French ski school.
-Later, in 1932, the High Mountain Military School was founded in Chamonix, it was the first national school to provide mountaineering education.
+The French Armed Forces are pioneers in the domain of exploration and adventure, especially in mountain environments.
+Captain Clerc of the 159th Alpine Infantry Regiment, introduced the practice of military skiing in Briançon in 1902 by creating the first French ski school.
+Later, in 1932, the High Mountain Military School was founded in Chamonix.
+It was the first national school to provide mountaineering education.

-In the 1970s, the general Laurens, commander of the new 27th Mountain Infantry Brigade decided to create a small military unit of mountaineering experts capable of competing with the bests in order to realize great mountaineering missions on mountain ranges around the world.
-He gave this mission to the captain Jean Claude Marmier.
+In the 1970s, General Laurens, the commander of the new 27th Mountain Infantry Brigade created a small military unit of world-class mountaineering experts in order to realize major mountaineering missions on mountain ranges around the world.
+He gave this mission to Captain Jean Claude Marmier.

-The selection of the first men to join the unit took place in September 1976, its number of members is fixed to ten.
+The selection of the first men to join the unit took place in September 1976.
+The number of unit members is fixed to ten.

-1976-1981 : training in the Alps
+19761986: Early years

-During the period, the group traveled the Alps to perfect the basic skills of a mountaineer.
-Nothing was, left to chance as versatile and efficient mountaineers where needed.
+Between 1976 and 1981, the group traveled the Alps to perfect the basic skills of a mountaineer.

-1981-1986 : first distant expeditions

-The group already performed an expedition in Greenland in 1978 but the period of exploration outside of the Alps really started in 1981 with the ascension of the Tibetan side of the Everest, this expedition failed although they reached 8400 m.
-The following years, they accomplish many successes, in the Baffin Island, the Thalay Sagar, in Alaska, on the Kamet and on the south face of the Gyachung Kang.
+In 1978, the group completed an expedition to Greenland in 1978 but major exploration beyond the Alps really started in 1981 with an attempted ascent of Everest from the Tibetan side.
+This expedition failed although they reached 8400 m.
+In the following years, the team accomplished ascents in Baffin Island, in Alaska, as well as on Thalay Sagar, Kamet and on the south face of Gyachung Kang.

-1986-1993 : experimentation of the third dimension
+19861993: Capability development & experimentation

-In 1986, Jean Claude Marmier leaves the command of the Group to take the command of the High Mountain Group and later of the presidency French Federation of Mountaineering and Climbing.
-He is replaced by the captain Alain Estève who was one of the first members of the group.
-With his lead, the GMHM experiments paragliding, hang gliding and free fall.
-In 1984, the group realized its first eight-thousander with the ascension of the Lhotse.
-In 1992, they broke the world speed record for the ascend of the Aconcagua.
+In 1986, Jean Claude Marmier left the command of the Group to take command of the High Mountain Group and later of the presidency French Federation of Mountaineering and Climbing.
+Marmier was replaced by Captain Alain Estève who was one of the first members of the group.
+Under his lead, the GMHM experimented with paragliding, hang gliding and free fall.
+In 1984, the group realized its first eight-thousander with an ascent of Lhotse.
+In 1992, they broke the world speed record for an ascent of Aconcagua.